BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 ```
 $ btcblock
 ```
-If you chose the pruned mainnet, it will probably take a little over a day to download everything.
+0.14.0 is quite fast to download blocks, but it might still take an hour to download the unpruned testnet.
+It might be time for a few more espressos.

-So, it might be time for a few more espressos.
+> **TESTNET vs MAINNET:** An unpruned mainnet will take hours longer.

 But, when you're ready to go, continue on with [3.0: Playing with bitcoin-cli](3_0_Playing_with_Bitcoin-CLI.md), where we'll talk about the files and how you can start experimenting.